abbbi/virtnbdbackup/README.md

 # virtnbdbackup

-Backup utility for `libvirt`, using latest changed block tracking features.
+Backup utility for `libvirt`, using the latest changed block tracking features.
 Create thin provisioned full and incremental backups of your `kvm/qemu` virtual machines.